khanhnguyen15/project-madam-website/index.md

 | Conservative | Mean Female Scores | 10.339 |
 {: .tablelines}

-The results above would appear to present a slight leaning towards higher complexity for males; however, a quick statistical test will prove that **there is no statistical difference neither in the results Male vs Female nor Liberal vs Conservative**.
-So we cannot claim that there are any gender biases in the way quotes are handled by the news sources we selected here.
+The results above would appear to present a slight leaning towards higher complexity for males, and a quick statistical test will prove that these results are **extremely statistically significant**, both in the differences between gender and in the differences between news sources.
+That means we can say with high confidence that conservative news sources choose more complex quotes than liberals, and that both of them choose systematically more complex quotes for men than for women.

-This is a good sign!
-At least in the metric of text complexity, we cannot spot biases, so there seems to be some equality here. :)
+However, given that in general we have high levels of complexity for all the groups considered on the table above, it will not reflect in a very big change of public perception in that respect.
+Nevertheless, it is good to keep in mind that here we found yet another bias.

 <br/>
 <br/>